fahad19/proppy/site/content/docs/quickstart.md

 ## Dynamic props

 There are times when your props require a bit of interactivity.
-Imagine your component wants to render the current state of `counter`, but also want to be able to update the value?
+Imagine your component wants to render the current state of `counter`, but also want to be able to update the value.

 We can achieve that using the `withState` function for example: